 “You want me to help you do…” I scanned through the questions again as my own question trailed off.

-He nodded vigorously and started to read out the first question: “What is 3.49 to one decimal place?”
+He nodded vigorously and started to read aloud: “What is three point four nine to one decimal place?”

 I explained that the nine rounds the four up to five.
 “So it’s three point five,” I said.

 He stared at me blankly and then looked back at the question, eyes narrowed, trying to decipher my dismissive explanation.
 Clearly he had no idea what I was going on about.
 I fetched some scrap paper and wrote out the decimal numbers between three and four and started to explain how rounding works.

 Ten minutes later he understood, and he wrote in the answer himself.
 “Thank you thank you,” he said, grinning.

 A warm satisfaction bubbled up inside me.
 I felt useful, for once.
 When the man began reading out the next question, I didn’t stop him.
 We worked our way through all twenty questions, and after each one he looked at me hopefully, as if to check we could continue, and each time I nodded my encouragement.